geophile/reality-distortion-field/README.md

   After I inherited my wife's iPhone 7 Plus, I upgraded to iOS 11, and discovered the joys of the new, convenient, aspirational WiFi control.
 You swipe up, and get a control panel.
-There is a button with a WiFi logo, for toggling WiFi connectivity.
+There is a button with a WiFi icon, for toggling WiFi connectivity.
 When you disable WiFi, a message flashes: "Disconnecting Nearby Wi-Fi Until Tomorrow".
 But your WiFi isn't really disconnected.
 It is temporarily stunned, and soon will doggedly keep trying to